Azure/azure-quickstart-templates/quickstarts/microsoft.sqlvirtualmachine/e2e-sql-vm-ag-setup/README.md

 This is an overview of the solution

-Create multiple SQL VMs
+1.Creates availability set
+2.Creates multiple SQL VMs in availability set (Maximum number of VMs for this solution is 9, we recommend VM count > 3), each vm in a different subnet
-Join the domain
+3.Join SQL VMs to the domain
-Storage account (if it doesn't exist already)
+4.Creates Storage account (if it doesn't exist already) which will act as Witness for Failover Cluster 5.Creates Windows server Failover cluster
-Failover cluster
-Create Availability Group
+6.Runs necessary checks such as TEST Cluster to ensure the health of creation of cluster 7.Creates Availability Group
-Create Availability Group Listener
+8.Creates Availability Group Listener

+Best practices that were considered for this solution:
+1. This solution deploys SQL Server VMs to multiple subnets,thereby avoiding the dependency on an Azure Load Balancer or a distributed network name (DNN) to route traffic to your HADR solution.
+2. Use a single NIC per cluster node.

 The following resources are deployed as part of the solution:

-AvailabilitySet
+1. AvailabilitySet
-Virtual machine
+2. Virtual machine
-SQL virtual machine
+3. SQL virtual machine
-Network interface
+4. Network interface
-Network security group
+5. Network security group
-Disk
+6. Disk
-Storage account
+7. Storage account
-Failovercluster - Microsoft.sqlvirtualmachine/sqlvirtualmachinegroups
+8. Failovercluster - Microsoft.sqlvirtualmachine/sqlvirtualmachinegroups

 ## Prerequisites

+RBAC permissions required to deploy ARM template: Virtual machine contributor

-Before deploying the template you must have the following
+Before deploying the template you must have the following:
 1. A Virtual Network
-2. A domain controller VM
+2. A domain controller VM in the same virtual network
 3. Accounts
     SQL service
     DomainAdmin - This should have Create Computer object permissions.
-4. Subnets for VMs
+4. Subnets for VMs.
+Refer https://docs.microsoft.com/en-us/azure/virtual-network/virtual-network-manage-subnet#add-a-subnet

+Notes:
+1. This [template] (https://github.com/Azure/azure-quickstart-templates/tree/master/application-workloads/active-directory/active-directory-new-domain) is helpful for above steps 1,2,3
+2. New resources should be in the same region as virtual network
+3. Tutorial for a manual solution of this [template] (https://docs.microsoft.com/en-us/azure/azure-sql/virtual-machines/windows/availability-group-manually-configure-prerequisites-tutorial-multi-subnet?msclkid=7c862b87b6c711ecae6e6866d0d72ae8&view=azuresql)

 ## Deployment Steps